PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 ### Backstory

 A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer House Cannith has ever known.
-Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also
+Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also the only Master Artificer that does not bare a *Mark of Creation*.
 ### Motivations

-- Alignment: Chaotic Goo
+- Alignment: Chaotic Good
-- Short term goals: Unravel the mystery behind the coded documents.
+- Short term goals:
 - Long term aspirations: Expose secrets from Eberron's past.

 ### Abilities & Powers